American Son (album)

 American Son is a studio album by American country rock musician Levon Helm, who is most famous for his work as drummer for the rock group the Band.
 It was released in October 1980 on MCA Records and was Helm's third studio album.
 It had generally been considered Levon Helm's best solo work until the release of Dirt Farmer in 2007.

 Background

 Helm played the part of Loretta Lynn's father in the 1980 film Coal Miner's Daughter and was asked to record a version of Bill Monroe's "Blue Moon of Kentucky" for the film's soundtrack.
 The session went well, and producer Fred Carter, Jr., decided to cut more tracks.
 Using a band of veteran Nashville session players, Carter and Helm recorded 20 tracks over two weeks, half of which ended up on American Son.

 Critical reception

 Billboard's reviewers noted that the album was more rock-like than country-like and pleasant to listen to.
-The authors also suggested that due to the success of the film, which starred Levon Helm, sales of the disc will be high.
+The authors also suggested that due to the success of the film, which starred Levon Helm, sales of the disc would be high.